mjh16/designing-writing/content/page/submission-guide.md

 +++
 {{< /highlight >}}

 This metadata will be used in organizing within the framework itself for things like relating content, giving names, dates, search engine info, and other metadata functions.
-The text files themselves will then be coded using [markdown](page/markdown-cheat-sheet/)
+The text files themselves will then be coded using [markdown](/page/markdown-cheat-sheet/), and please see the page for a useful guide for composing in Markdown.
+You can also use a number of free web-based Markdown editors such as [stackedit.io](https://stackedit.io), [Dillinger](https://dillinger.io), and others.
+These all have options to sync up with Google Drive, GitHub, and OneDrive, providing ways to write and preview in an app, and then export the markdown files.
+Additionally, they provide WYSIWYG toolbars to assist with editing and attaching media.

+---

-## TL;DR
+## TL;DR {#tldr}

 **File-Names**